 Example #3: Local Partnerships

-Local partnerships or sourcing is another form or local marketing that can get you in front someone else’s audience, that might like what you offer.
+Local partnerships, or sourcing, is another form of local marketing that will get you in front of another audience, that may like what you offer.

-For example, a restaurant can partner with a local farm and reach each other’s customers.
+For example, a restaurant can partner with a local farm to reach a larger relevant audience.
 The farm can show that their ingredients are used at a local restaurant, and the restaurant can feature the local farm’s ingredients in their food.

 A great example of local partnerships is how Big Y, a local grocer in New England, will sell products from local farms and make sure the consumer knows where the food comes from.